 Note: To verify that you have successfully activated Tiger Clients, check the "Client licenses" field in the About page - it lists the number of activated Tiger Clients as follows: SAN Clients/Fast LAN Clients/LAN Clients.
 For example, if you activate 3 SAN Clients and 8 LAN Clients, after successful activation the field should display "Client licenses: 3/0/8".

 To activate Tiger Store manually:

 1. In the left menu of Tiger Store's web interface, click System and then About.

-The About page leads.
-It displays licenses information about the metadate controlled.
+The About page loads.
+It displays license information about the metadata controller.